-For the last of it – I’m making a tasty, summery blend of grilled summer vegetables, fresh herbs and feta.
-I’m always looking for a salad with staying power.
-One that will hold up to a hot summer picnic, or a few days tucked into the fridge without wilting.
-Something with great texture and flavor that satisfies as is or as an accompaniment to other dishes.
+If you’re on the lookout for a salad with staying power — one that will hold up to a hot summer picnic, or a few days tucked into the fridge without wilting, this is it.
+It has great texture and flavor that satisfies as is or as an accompaniment to grilled meat, chicken or fish.

 Grilled vegetables with tender farro and salty feta cheese makes a great side dish all summer long!